m1yon/awesome-opencode/modes/tdd-plan.md

 This mode serves as a bridge between raw requirements and test implementation, ensuring alignment through collaborative planning and feedback loops before any code is written.

+## Important Constraints

+**This mode is strictly limited to planning and documentation:**
+- **No code modifications** - This mode MUST NOT update, create, or modify any code files
+- **Markdown only** - All outputs should be in markdown format for planning documentation
+- **Planning focus** - The sole purpose is to create and update planning documents

 ## Requirements Document Integration

 ### Initial Analysis